Online Dynamic Programming: Applications

-\paragraph{Convex Hull of BSTs} Implementing CH requires a representation where not only the BST polytope has a polynomial number of facets, but also the loss must be linear over the components.
-Since the average search cost is linear in the $\text{depth}(K_i)$ and $\text{depth}(D_j)$ variables, it would be natural to choose these $2n+1$ variables as the components for representing a BST.
+\paragraph{Convex Hull of BSTs.} Implementing CH requires a representation where not only the BST polytope has a polynomial number of facets, but also the loss must be linear over the components.
+Since the average search cost is linear in the $\text{depth}(K_i)$ variables, it would be natural to choose these $n$ variables as the components for representing a BST.
 Unfortunately the convex hull of all BSTs when represented this way is not known to be a polytope with a polynomial number of facets.
-There is an alternate characterization of the convex hull of BSTs with $n$ internal nodes called the \textit{associahedron} \cite{loday2005multiple}.
+There is an alternate characterization of the convex hull of BSTs with $n$ internal nodes called the \textit{associahedron} \citep{loday2005multiple}.
 This polytope has polynomial in $n$ many facets but the average search cost is not linear in the $n$ components associated with this polytope \footnote{Concretely, the $i$th component is $a_i \, b_i$ where $a_i$ and $b_i$ are the number of nodes in the left and right subtrees of the $i$th internal node $K_i$, respectively.}.
+Thus CH cannot be applied to associahedron.

-\paragraph{The Dynamic Programming Representation} The optimal BST problem can be solved via dynamic programming \cite{thomas2001introduction}.
-Each subproblem is denoted by a pair $(i,j)$, for $1\le i\le n+1$ and $i-1\le j\le n$, indicating the optimal BST problem with the keys $K_i,\ldots,K_j$ and dummy keys $D_{i-1}, \ldots, D_j$.
-The base subproblems are $(i, i-1)$, for $1\le i\le n+1$ and the final subproblem is $(1,n)$.
-The BST dynamic programming problem uses the following recurrence:
+\paragraph{The Dynamic Programming Representation.} The optimal BST problem can be solved via dynamic programming \citep{thomas2001introduction}.
+Each subproblem is denoted by a pair $(i,j)$, for $1\leq i \leq n+1$ and $i-1\le j\le n$, indicating the optimal BST problem with the keys $K_i,\ldots,K_j$.
+The base subproblems are $(i, i-1)$, for $1\le i\le n+1$ and the complete subproblem is $(1,n)$.
+The BST dynamic programming problem uses the following min-sum recurrence: